 Service learning is a community engagement pedagogy that links disciplinary study and service with reflection.
 Our office works with faculty and community organizations to develop service opportunities for students to engage in projects which benefit the community and nonprofit agencies.

 The Career Center offers faculty members assistance with logistics, opportunities for recognition, and a community of educators dedicated to community engagement.
 We are here to support you, the faculty member, in designing and implementing service-learning courses and pedagogies.
 Our staff is knowledgeable in service-learning practices and resources, and we maintain a continually expanding list of service sites in the community.
 If you have any organizations with whom you would like us to partner, refer them to the Community Organization section of our site so they can register and began submitting projects.

 We encourage you to come to meet with us to discuss implementing service-learning in your curriculum, including the development of community service placements appropriate to the academic goals and objectives of your course.

 Campus Compact is a national coalition of 1,000+ colleges and universities committed to the public purposes of higher education.
-They build democracy through civic education and community development and offer a robust variety of resources focusing on teaching, research and institutional action in service of the public good.
+They build democracy through education and community development and offer a robust variety of resources focusing on teaching, research and institutional action in service of the public good.